ginger-tek/jerpy/README.md

 # Plugins
 Plugins can be made for Jerpy, but they do not follow any specific framework or design pattern.
 This is left up to the developer to ensure that the plugin works and tests succesfully with all the existing features of Jerpy.

-The only requirements for plugins are the entrypoint to be included globally at runtime must be a `.php` file with the same name as the plugin's folder
+The only requirements for plugins are that the entrypoint that is included globally at runtime must be a `.php` file with the same name as the plugin's folder:

-Example plugin structure:
 ```
 🗀 plugins
-  🗀 myPlugin
+  🗀 myPlugin <-- plugin dir
-    🗋 myPlugin.php
+    🗋 myPlugin.php <-- entrypoint (same as plugin dir)
     🗀 vendor
       🗋 someSupportingFile.php
 ```